 Lenses AR Experience Ads

-This format is Snapchat’s own version of augmented reality experiences.
+This format is Snapchat’s version of augmented reality experiences.
 They are highly interactive, with the lenses feature providing a fun yet unique way to connect people with your business.
-Normally, active Snapchatters scout for these to play around with and share with friends – so you have the added advantage of being recommended by users as well as used by them with this format.
+Normally, active Snapchatters scout for these to play around with and share with friends – so you have the added advantage of being recommended by users and used by them with this format.

 Augmented reality snapchat ads example

-Snapchat is one of the easiest ways for brands to take advantage of AR advertising.
+Snapchat is one of the easiest ways for brands to use AR advertising.
 (Image credit: Snapchat for Business)

 Commercials Ads

 Snapchat commercials appear in Snapchat’s curated content.
 They are beneficial as they are non-skippable for six seconds and can be up to three minutes long.
-This way, commercials have time to engage audiences who are already eager to consume content, which equals a win-win for both parties.
+This way, commercials have time to engage audiences eager to consume content, which equals a win-win for both parties.

 Commercial Snapchat ad example screenshot.